iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Topological Basics for Optimizations.md

 * A set can be both opened and closed, only opened or closed, or both.
 A set that is opened and closed would be $[a, b)$, and a set that is both opened and closed is $\mathbb R$.
 And *the empty set is closed and opened*.

 **Basic Examples**
-* The empty set is open because we can't choose any element from it and exam its neighbour.
-The empty set is closed because for all element's neighbour, it intersects with the empty set, thus it's open trivially.
+* The empty set is open because we can't choose any element from it and exam its neighbor.
+The empty set is closed because for all element's neighbor, it intersects with the empty set, thus it's open trivially.
 The empty set is *clopen (closed and open)*.
 * The set $\mathbb Q$ is neither closed nor open.
 For every epsilon ball open around $x\in \mathbb Q$, there exists an irrational number.
 Hence it's not open.
 It's not closed because a sequence of rational numbers can converge to an irrational number.